Legend286/legend286.github.io/pre-history.md

 - **Language:** Unknown pictoglyphic structure that rearranges nightly.
 Patterns found to match "mirror writing" used by ritual sects in 18th-century France.
 - **Anomalous Property:** Tablets vibrate at **17 Hz** — known to cause dread and disorientation in humans.
 Cannot be silenced by containment foam or vacuum storage.
 - **Text Fragment (Translated):**
-  > *“We worshipped what we knew, and feared what we did not.
+> *"We worshipped what we knew, and feared what we did not."*
-  But we obeyed that which we could neither name nor forget.”*
+> *"But we obeyed that which we could neither name nor forget."*

 - **Connection:** Quote later cited by Dr. Miriam Keel (1976) when she coined the term “Known Unknown.”